jaemnkm/11-11/_posts/20181111/2018-11-01-white-rabbits.md

 Ye-ye understood, and we kept walking.
 <br>
 <br>
 The sun was very high overhead, and it was hot.
-Ye-ye was wearing his long sleeved jacket, and he stopped and took it off, and folded it into half, and half again, and tucked it under his arm.
+Ye-ye was wearing his long sleeved jacket, and he stopped and took it off, and folded it in half, and half again, and tucked it under his arm.
 <br>
 <br>
 He took my right hand again in his left.
 My hand was hot and sticky and sweaty, but still he held me tightly.